q-g-j/gentoo-stuff/README.md

 I chose to run scream audio in network mode so no 2nd IVSHMEM device is needed.<br/>
 To not rely on a running pulseaudio session, scream uses ALSA in my system.
 To have no ALSA program block the sound card, I created `/etc/asound.conf` and made the [dmix](https://alsa.opensrc.org/Dmix) and [dsnoop](https://alsa.opensrc.org/Dsnoop) plugins from ALSA the default devices for output and input and use these explicitly for pipewire (and its pulseaudio implementation).<br/>
 - */etc/asound.conf*: look [here](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/asound.conf) for an example<br/>
-- */etc/pipewire/pipewire.conf*: look near the bottom of [this file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/pipewire/pipewire.conf) inside the `context.objects = [ ... ]` section.
+- */etc/pipewire/pipewire.conf*: look near the bottom of [this file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/pipewire/pipewire.conf) inside the `context.objects = [ ... ]` section.<br/>
 There, inside `{   factory = adapter ... }`, you can specify, which alsa devices pipewire should use (one adapter for output, one for input).

 Notes on the macOS VM:
 ======================